For 2023, the average cost of health insurance in Colorado is $418 per month for a 40-year-old.

 Cheapest Silver plan by county

 The cost of health insurance can change depending on where you live.
-Therefore, when going to purchase a health plan, it's important to first identify which policies are available and affordable in your county.
-For example, the cheapest Silver plan offered in Denver County is the Silver 5000 Rx Copay, while in Boulder County it is the Oscar Silver Saver 2.
+Therefore, when purchasing a health plan, it's important to first identify which policies are available and affordable in your county.
+For example, the cheapest Silver plan offered in Denver County is from Rocky Mountain Health Plans, while in El Paso County, it is from Bright Health.
 In the table below, we have listed the lowest-cost Silver plans offered in counties across the state.